emailbox/minimail_mobileapp/README.md

 ## Server-side
 By default the basic minimail server is used.
 If you want to run your own server:

-1. Register as an emailbox developer (https://getemailbox.com/login/first)
+1. Register as an emailbox developer (https://getemailbox.com/login/first) **Signup currently disabled**
 1. Follow instructions at repo: https://github.com/emailbox/minimail_nodeserver
 1. Change the value for `minimail_server` in `creds.json` in the mobile app to use your server (usually on heroku).